-Rosalyn Spencer graduated from the University of Louisiana with a B.A. in English and a minor in Women Studies.
-She has a Masters in Library Science from North Carolina Central University, directs Project S.O.U.N.D. (an arts and activism group), coordinates children’s programs at the Thensted Center in Grand Coteau, Louisiana and teaches English and Language Arts in Jefferson Parish, Louisiana.
-She is a freelance writer, advocate and supporter of the arts in education.
-Photo by Amie Rogers.
+Rosalyn Spencer, an educator and advocate for the arts, directs Project S.O.U.N.D. (an arts and activism group), coordinates children’s programs at the Thensted Center in Grand Coteau, Louisiana and teaches English and Language Arts in Jefferson Parish, Louisiana.
+She is a freelance writer and supporter of the arts in education.

 Kenning Jean Paul García